noel-pena/Java-Mortgage-Calculator/README.md

-Run Java compiler and follows prompts on terminal
+Run Java compiler and follow prompts on terminal